BBC-Data-Unit/river-quality/README.md

 ![](https://ichef.bbci.co.uk/news/624/cpsprodpb/46BB/production/_108470181_rivermap4-nc.png)

 In August 2019 we [reported](https://www.bbc.co.uk/news/uk-england-49131405) that river quality targets were "very unlikely" to be met in England.
+The story was the result of analysing data from the Environment Agency which had to be downloaded, combined and cleaned.

 ## Get the data